 So, the biggest reason for the fall is the fear of rising inflation and interest rates and the way it will affect our markets and economy in coming days”- says Deepak Shenoy of Capitalmind.in .

-Should retail Investor Buy right now for long-term ?
+Should retail Investor Buy right now for the long-term?

-I had a talk with Nooresh Merani, technical analyst at Analyse India , and he feels that the main panic button is still not triggered .
+I had a talk with Nooresh Merani, a technical analyst at Analyse India, and he feels that the main panic button is still not triggered.

 As per him – “The major point comes at 5350 on Nifty which is very crucial, we can not say we are entering a Bear market unless market crashes below the levels of 5350.
 If that is broken, then there can be further weakness in Indian markets and sell off, However if markets bounce back from these levels of 5350-5400 and go up further, it would be safe to buy only if markets move above 5700 levels , unless then better to be high on cash and not take any action.
 If markets can move above 5700 again , it would be a great idea to deploy cash and see levels of 6800-6900 on Nifty” – Nooresh Merani (blog) .

-Please read this post on Nifty PE incase you have no idea what is it .
-Nifty PE has been a good indicator till now to show the over-bought and over-sold regions and we can expect it to be a good indicator .
-In the last 10 yrs , It was the second time when Nifty PE went beyond 25 , Only in 2007-2008 it was around 27-28 and even body knows what happened after that .
-Even now Nifty PE touched 25 and now its moving towards 20 , I would not be very bullish for long-term in this kind of scenario .
-But there are cases where it has bounced back from 20 again to move higher , so keep it as a possibility .
-See the chart below which shows you the Nifty PE movement in last 10 yrs .
+Please read this post on Nifty PE incase you have no idea what is it.
+Nifty PE has been a good indicator till now to show the over-bought and over-sold regions and we can expect it to be a good indicator.
+In the last 10 yrs, It was the second time when Nifty PE went beyond 25, Only in 2007-2008 it was around 27-28 and even body knows what happened after that.
+Even now Nifty PE touched 25 and now it’s moving towards 20, I would not be very bullish for long-term in this kind of scenario.
+But there are cases where it has bounced back from 20 again to move higher, so keep it as a possibility.
+See the chart below which shows you the Nifty PE movement in the last 10 yrs.

-Technical analysis is an art of reading charts and there are some serious concerns seen in the chart , however it’s not at all recommended to take the words on rock and believe it blindly .
-This article and the information here is to facilitate in your decision-making process .
-By no means this article suggests you to sell off anything .
+Technical analysis is an art of reading charts and there are some serious concerns seen in the chart, however, it’s not at all recommended to take the words on rock and believe it blindly.
+This article and the information here are to facilitate your decision-making process.
+By no means, this article suggests you sell off anything.

-If you are a long-term investor with monthly SIP’s running in Mutual funds , you should better concentrate on what you are good at in life and keep your SIP’s running .
-Only traders or short-term investors trying to catch the market movements should take decisions based out of the information provided .
-Also if you are going to invest in markets or mutual funds for 1-3 yrs and are a first time investor , you should understand that there is a possibility that you do not get much out of markets in returns .
+If you are a long-term investor with monthly SIP’s running in Mutual funds, you should better concentrate on what you are good at in life and keep your SIP’s running.
+Only traders or short-term investors trying to catch the market movements should take decisions based on the information provided.
+Also if you are going to invest in markets or mutual funds for 1-3 yrs and are a first-time investor, you should understand that there is a possibility that you do not get much out of markets in returns.

 Comments please.
-Give your comments on the charts above and what do you think should be the next move ?
-Lets not predict, but prepare ourself for whatever happens next .
+Give your comments on the charts above and what do you think should be the next move?
+Let’s not predict, but prepare ourselves for whatever happens next.

 Note : Nifty was at 5526 at the time of publishing this article .